Home Page

 ACT 136 - Aerial Yoga.
 1 Credit.

 (R-4) This course teaches traditional Hatha yoga with an aerial hammock, aiding the student in postures.
-In order to accumulate a person who is new to yoga, the aerial hammock offers the body assistance to find correct alignment and decompression of the spine without pressure on the head or hands.
+In order to accommodate a person who is new to yoga, the aerial hammock offers the body assistance to find correct alignment and decompression of the spine without pressure on the head or hands.

 ACT 137 - Capoeira Angola.
 1 Credit.